soudev/knowledge.mine/stuff/frontend.html5.md

 * [Voodoo](http://www.voodoojs.com/) - is a new Javascript framework that lets you easily mix 2D and 3D content together on the same page.

+* [[GitHub] PixelsCommander / HTML-GL](https://github.com/PixelsCommander/HTML-GL) - Get as many FPS as you need and amazing effects by rendering HTML/CSS in WebGL

 #### Games